Moonsong-Labs/double-zero/README.md

 ### Key Benefits of the Proxy

-1. **Enforcing Zero-Access Principles**: Acts as a gatekeeper, ensuring only authenticated and authorized users can interact with the Validium chain, in line with Double Zero's access control philosophy.
+1. **Enforcing Zero-Access Principles**: Acts as a gatekeeper, ensuring only authenticated and authorized users can interact with the Validium chain, in line with Private Validium's access control philosophy.
 2. **Enhanced Security**: Protects the Validium RPC interface by filtering and validating all incoming requests.
 This minimizes exposure to potential security risks, such as unauthorized access or malicious actions.
 3. **Streamlined Authentication and Authorization**: Integrates robust mechanisms to verify user identities and permissions before granting access, ensuring strict adherence to organizational policies.

 ### YAML-Based Permission Configuration

-Double Zero is a **flexible framework**, allowing permission management to be tailored to specific organizational needs.
+Private Validium is a **flexible framework**, allowing permission management to be tailored to specific organizational needs.
 The example implementation below showcases one approach, but it can be easily modified to accommodate unique workflows or compliance requirements.

 Permissions are defined in a `YAML file` to simplify configuration and enhance accessibility, especially for web2-oriented teams:

 - **Groups**: Logical collections of users or addresses sharing the same permissions.
 - **Permissions**: Specific contracts or methods that a group is allowed to access.

-This flexibility ensures Double Zero can adapt to various industries and use cases, from financial institutions to decentralized platforms.
+This flexibility ensures Private Validium can adapt to various industries and use cases, from financial institutions to decentralized platforms.

 You can explore an example configuration file in [example-permissions.yaml](./compose-proxy-permissions.yaml), demonstrating how groups and permissions can be structured in practice.

 ## 👀 Private Block Explorer

-**Double Zero** Block Explorer is a customized version of the [ZKsync Era Block Explorer](https://github.com/matter-labs/block-explorer) that introduces a layer of privacy and access control.
+**Private Validium** Block Explorer is a customized version of the [ZKsync Era Block Explorer](https://github.com/matter-labs/block-explorer) that introduces a layer of privacy and access control.
 This tailored block explorer provides a secure, user-specific view of the blockchain.